ioctlsg/PRTG_SMS_Gateway/README.md

 # PRTG SMS Gateway(Grep Tech)

-This readme document how to use Greptech Smsgateway with PRTG.
+This os a documentation on how to configure Greptech Smsgateway with PRTG.
 There are 2 methods to use PRTG to delievery SMS notiifcation.

 # Method 1 - HTTP API